pragmint/open-practices/capabilities/database-change-management.md

 The Database Change Management capability involves handling database updates with the same rigor as application code, using version control, automation, and collaboration.
 A team that is mature in this capability enjoys low-risk and zero-downtime deployments.

 DBAs or specialized teams often manage databases.
-So, for application development teams looking to practice database change management, an effective strategy involves creating a self-service method for the team to apply changes and pulling in specialists when delicate or complicated changes need to be applied.
+So, for application development teams looking to practice database change management, an effective strategy involves creating an automated self-service method for the team to apply changes and pulling in specialists when delicate or complicated changes need to be applied.

 ## Nuances